Games that help.

 That question led to Gamify Good.
 I know the dark patterns because I've built them.
 Now I'm building the opposite - apps that succeed when you succeed, not when you're hooked.
 Games designed around intrinsic motivation instead of manufactured urgency.
 Tools that measure their success by your wellbeing, not your time-on-app.

 Focus for Change is the proof of concept.
-If we can show that ethical design creates better retention than exploitative design, we change the incentives for the entire industry.
+If I can show that ethical design creates better retention than exploitative design, it changes the incentives for the entire industry.

 The Gamify Good Philosophy